Post 31: Three Common Misconceptions about Opioid "Pain Pills"

 Substance use disorder (commonly known as psychiatric "addiction") is a medical disease.
 A person who is addicted to a substance compulsively uses the substance even if their day to day life is affected in harmful ways when using that substance.
 They are no longer taking the substance as medication for relief of a symptom.
 They take the substance even when they know it could cause problems (or continue activities such as gambling even when they know it is causing problems) with family, friends, and work.

 People who have a substance use disorder/addiction have changes in their brain functioning that result in intense cravings and changes in judgment, decision making, behavior, and personality.
 They would take an opioid not as medication but for other purposes such as to feel a "high" (for example, intoxication) or to feel "numb" (for example, to feel distanced or to avoid confronting the reality of their situation).

-The people who are at most risk for developing addiction to an opioid are those who have a history of addiction to other substances such as alcohol or marijuana, a family history of substance abuse to any of the above, history of severe depression or anxiety or other psychiatric illnesses, history of sexual abuse, history of legal problems or arrest, and frequent risk taking or thrill seeking behavior.
+The people who are at most risk for developing substance use disorder/addiction to an opioid are those who have a history of substance abuse to alcohol or illegal or legal medications, a family history of substance abuse to any of the above, history of severe depression or anxiety or other psychiatric illnesses, history of sexual abuse, history of legal problems or arrest, and frequent risk taking or thrill seeking behavior.

 When a person is taking an opioid as a medication - that is, only as needed to relieve physical symptoms and only as discussed with and prescribed by their healthcare provider - they are not addicted.
 With regular use, their body may develop a dependence on the medication.
 This means when pain symptoms are improved and the opioid is no longer needed, then the medication should be tapered off over time instead of suddenly stopped.

 Using an opioid medication appropriately minimizes the risk of developing a substance use disorder/addiction.
 It is up to an individual to decide if the potential pain relief benefit of an opioid medication outweighs the potential personal risk of developing this disease.